Germano Vailati: Club career

 Vailati played his domestic league debut with the team in the home game in the St. Jakob-Park on 23 November 2013 as Basel won 4–1 against Thun.
 At the end of the 2013–14 Super League season Vailati won his second league championship with Basel.
 The team also reached the final of the 2013–14 Swiss Cup, but were beaten 2–0 by Zürich after extra time.
 Vailati played in four of the six cup games.
 Basel joined the 2013–14 Champions League in the qualifying rounds and they advanced to the group stage.
 Finishing in third place in their group, Basel qualified for Europa League knockout phase and here they advanced as far as the quarter-finals.
 But eventually they were beaten by Valencia 5-3 on aggregate, after extra time.

 For Basel's 2014–15 season Paulo Sousa was appointed as new head coach and it was a very successful season for the team.
 In the 2014–15 Swiss Cup Basel reached the final, but for the third consecutive season they finished the competition as runners-up, losing 0–3 against Sion.
 Vailati played in all six cup games including the final.
-At the end of the 2014–15 league season season Vailati won the championship with Basel for the third time.
+At the end of the 2014–15 league season Vailati won the championship with Basel for the third time.
 On 28 January 2015 FCB extended their contract with Vailati for a further year.

 Under trainer Urs Fischer Vailati again won the Swiss Super League championship at the end of the 2015–16 Super League season.

 At the end of the 2016–17 Super League season Vailati won the championship for the fifth consecutive time.
 For the club this was the eighth title in a row and their 20th championship title in total.
 They also won the 2016–17 Swiss Cup, defeating Sion 3–0 in the final, which meant they had won the double.
 On 23 May 2017 Vailati extended his contract for a further year.

 At the end of the 2016–17 Super League season Vailaiti retired from active football.
 Before of the last home match of the season, FCB said good bye and thank you to several players including long time goalkeeper Germano Vailati.

 During his active football time with Basel's first team Vailati played a total of 73 games for Basel.
 14 of these games were in the Swiss Super League, 19 in the Swiss Cup, four in the UEFA competitions (Champions League and Europa League) and 36 were friendly games.